Moving from British Columbia to Alberta: Benefits, Cost & How To

 Low Sales Tax

 Alberta offers a very low sales tax for its residents.
-Unlike other provinces, it doesn't impose a provincial tax on people, so everyone only pays the five percent national good and services tax (GST).
+Unlike other provinces, it doesn't impose a provincial tax on people, so everyone only pays the five percent national goods and services tax (GST).
 In comparison, B.C. charges a seven percent provincial tax on top of the GST, so British Columbians are paying a whopping 12% sales tax!

 Housing